The 5 Best Small Business Loans for Women

 Learn more about this alternative lender in our OnDeck review.

 SBA loans are highly coveted among small businesses, but they can take a long time to get —if you’re even eligible, that is.
-In comes SmartBiz, an SBA/online loan hybrid, which uses technology to simplify and speed up the process of getting an SBA loan.
+In comes SmartBiz (see our review), an SBA/online loan hybrid, which uses technology to simplify and speed up the process of getting an SBA loan.

 Importantly, SmartBiz makes SBA loans more accessible to female entrepreneurs.
 Approximately 30% of SmartBiz loans are to women-owned businesses (remember that, in the overall industry, less than 20% of overall SBA loans go to women).